CS

 True Cost to Own

-Both come with five-year vehicle warranties and eight-year battery cover.
-The deciding ownership factor is resale: the Model Y has among the strongest resale of any EV in Australia, while Zeekr, as a new brand, is still building its used-market track record.
-Over three to four years the Tesla's resale recovers a meaningful slice of its higher price, the single biggest thing to weigh if you do not keep cars long-term.
+Both come with five-year vehicle warranties and eight-year battery cover, though Zeekr caps its term at 200,000km where Tesla's is unlimited.
+The deciding ownership factor is resale: the Model Y has among the strongest resale of any EV in Australia, while Zeekr, as a new brand, is still building its used-market record.
+With the purchase gap down to $5,000, resale is now large enough on its own to erase the Zeekr's price advantage over three to four years.
+If you trade cars often, that is the number to weigh hardest.

 The Tesla Model Y has been the default mid-size electric SUV in Australia for years.
-The Zeekr 7X is the most credible challenger yet, not on price alone, but because it genuinely feels premium.
-We have matched the long-range version of each to see whether the Tesla still deserves its premium.
+The Zeekr 7X is the most credible challenger yet, and not on price alone.
+Tesla has since brought the Long Range AWD down to $68,900, which narrows the Zeekr's saving to $5,000 and makes this a much tighter contest than it was.
+We have matched the long-range version of each.

 You can also stack them on every spec in our comparison tool, read the full Zeekr 7X review, or see how the cheaper BYD Sealion 7 takes on the Model Y.